volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 Select your USB drive and click Install.

 ## Step 2 - Kexts
-Now we're going to install more kexts (kernel extensions), just like we did in the [Pre-Install](../master/Pre-Install.md).
+Now we're going to install our kexts (kernel extensions), just like we did in the [Pre-Install](../master/Pre-Install.md#step-3---downloading-kexts).

 First, [mount the EFI partition](../master/Tips.md#how-to-mount-efi) of the disk you installed High Sierra on.